 What to do if you are charged or think you may be charged in the future?

 If you are charged by the police, it is important to immediately seek out the information that you will need to make important legal decisions.
 Being unaware of the law or the court process can result in legal missteps that can result in a conviction and penalties that will impact your life for years to come.
 Obtaining legal representation puts a licensed, knowledgeable, and experienced paralegal in the courtroom on your behalf to protect your interests in reducing or eliminating the consequences of a possible conviction.

 Have You Been Charged With Careless Driving In Ontario?

 If you’ve been charged with careless driving in Ontario you should contact us as soon as possible.
 We have skill and experience in helping drivers just like you respond to accusations of careless driving and provide free, confidential consultations to empower you to fight your charges.
-We help drivers throughout Ontario including Cambridge, Georgetown, London, Windsor and from our home office in Kitchener.
+We help drivers throughout Ontario including Kitchener, Georgetown, London, Windsor and from our home office in Cambridge.
 Contact us online or call us directly at 1.844.647.6869 or text us a copy of your ticket to 226-240-2480.